byui-cit/learning-modules/modules/js/dom-basics/ponder1.md

 </html>
 ```

-Open the page in the browser, then open the developer tools (right-click->inspect), goto the console tab, and enter `document` in the prompt, then hit 'return'.
+Open the page in the browser, then open the developer tools (right-click->inspect), go to the console tab, and enter `document` in the prompt, then hit 'return'.

 ## Activity 1

-1. Type `document.` (don't forget the . at the end) in the prompt area of the console (should be at the bottom of the console) in the browser developer tools.
+1. Type `document.` (don't forget the period at the end) in the prompt area of the console (should be at the bottom of the console) in the browser developer tools.
 But don't hit 'enter/return'.
 Notice the long list of options that pops up.
 Those are all things we can do with the document.
 Review the list.
-2. Since all of the elements the users sees live in the `body` element, we are provided a shortcut to it: `document.body`.
+2. Since all of the elements the user sees live in the `body` element, we are provided a shortcut to it: `document.body`.
 3. Notice that we can also look at the `children` and `parentElement` of body.
-We could if we wanted traverse anywhere in our page by using these...it's a bit tedious though, so we have been given shortcuts: `document.getElementById` and `document.querySelector`
+If we wanted we could traverse anywhere in our page by using these...it's a bit tedious though, so we have been given shortcuts: `document.getElementById` and `document.querySelector`
 4. Type `document.body.innerText` then 'enter', then try `document.body.innerHTML` and 'enter'.
 Notice the difference.
 5. Try doing this: `document.body.innerHTML = 'Hello World'` What happened?
 6. Refresh your browser to get the page back.
 7. Now try this: `document.getElementById('p2').innerText = 'Hello World'` That worked a bit better.
 8. `querySelector` is more flexible that `getElementById`.
 It uses valid CSS selectors.
-To get the element with id='p2' with quertSelector we would need to add a '#' like this:
+To get the element with id='p2' with querySelector we would need to add a '#' like this:
    `document.querySelector('#p2')`
 9. You can also get elements with classes.
 Try `document.querySelector('.green')` The '.' tells the browser to look for a class.
 10. What if we wanted figure out which section the paragraph in the last step belonged to? for the first section since the &lt;section&gt; is the parent in this case we could do `document.querySelector('.green').parent`, but that won't work for the second.
 Instead we can also do something like this: